UtilityGenAI

 đź’ˇ Analysis

-Let me be clear: Community support: Cursor has larger general use user base.
+Let me be clear: Community support: Cursor has larger An AI-first code editor forked from VS Code, with AI woven into every part of the workflow. user base.

 ⚖️ Verdict